Colombia El Paraiso Y-05 Lychee

 ②Indirect material costs:

-Labor costs are not directly measured in terms of how much it costs to produce roasted beans.
+Labor costs are costs that cannot be directly determined in order to produce roasted beans.

 (Example) Salaries paid to employees not involved in manufacturing, such as clerical work ⑤ Direct expenses: